What We Do

 We also believe virtual sex education is the future.

-By designing innovative online approaches, studying them extensively, and promoting the best practices we find, we hope to help the field of sex education forge a path forward to deliver on the promise that every young person has to information, tools, and skills they need to live healthy happy lives.
+By designing innovative online approaches, studying them extensively, and promoting the best practices we find, we hope to help the field of sex education forge a path forward, and deliver on our belief that every young person has to information, tools, and skills they need to live healthy happy lives.

 Four Core Elements We’re Working to Adapt